Tony Rocha

-Antonio "Tony" Rocha (born 21 August 1993) is a Belizean American former professional soccer player.
-Born in the United States, he represented the Belize national football team.
+Antonio Rocha (born 21 August 1993) is a former professional footballer who played as a midfielder.
+Born in the United States, he represented Belize at international level.

-Career

-College
+Early life

 Rocha played college soccer at the University of Tulsa from 2011 to 2014.
 For the 2011 season, Rocha was named as the Conference USA Men's Soccer Freshman of the Year.
 He was selected to the All-Conference USA Third-Team in 2011, 2012, and 2013.
 In 2014, Rocha was a captain of the University of Tulsa men's soccer team and helped lead the team to a conference championship.
 Rocha was named to the All-Tournament Team for the 2014 American Athletic Conference Men's Soccer Tournament.

-Professional
+Club career

+Sporting Kansas City

 Rocha was selected by Sporting Kansas City in the fourth round of the 2015 MLS SuperDraft.
 They cut him prior to the start of the season.

+Austin Aztex

 On 9 March 2015, Rocha signed with Austin Aztex for the 2015 USL season.
 This would be the team's final season before dissolving and Rocha was forced to find a new club.

+Orlando City B

 On 15 October 2015, Rocha became one of the first three players to sign with newly formed USL team Orlando City B along with Mikey Ambrose and Kyle Callan-McFadden.

+Orlando City

+2016: Debut season

 Rocha signed a short-term agreement with Orlando City on 15 June 2016 for a 2016 U.S. Open Cup match.

 On 3 August 2016, Orlando City acquired Rocha's MLS rights from Sporting Kansas City in exchange for a fourth-round pick in the 2018 MLS SuperDraft and he was signed to an MLS contract the day after.

+2018: Loan to Saint Louis FC and departure

 Rocha was loaned to Saint Louis FC on 6 April 2018.
 He returned to Orlando a week later having played twice.
 At the end of the season the club announced they had not picked up his contract option.

+New York City FC

 On 12 December 2018, Rocha had his rights acquired by New York City FC in exchange for a 2019 MLS SuperDraft fourth round pick.
+Rocha scored his first and only goal for the club on 25 October 2020 in a 3–1 win over Montreal Impact.
 Following the 2021 season, New York City opted to decline their contract option on Rocha.

+Orange County SC

 On 18 February 2022, Rocha signed with USL Championship side Orange County SC.